-Bridge House School from Cape Town are sending 20 students and 2 staff members on an Arts and Culural Tour to France, Italy and Austria in July 2018.
-They will begin their tour in Paris.
-After a city tour and a Seine River Cruise they will make their way to Disneyland where they will spend 5 nights and enjoy visiting the parks each day!
-Following this they will spend a night in Paris and enjoy visits to the Eiffel Tower and the Lourve Museum before boarding their overnight train for Milan.
-On arrival in Milan they will visit La Scala and the main sights of the city.
-It is then on to Venice and a day on the island including entrance to La Fenice theatre.
-Vienna is their last stop and guided tours of the State Opera and the Musikverein have been included.
-Their final morning is free for last minute shopping and sightseeing before they return home.
+Bridge House School from Cape Town sent 20 students and 2 staff members on an Arts and Culural Tour to France, Italy and Austria in July 2018.
+They began their tour in Paris.
+After a city tour and a Seine River Cruise they made their way to Disneyland where they spent 5 nights and enjoyed visiting the parks each day!
+The also enjoyed a day trip to Paris where they watched the theatre show 'Grease'!
+Following this they spent a night in Paris and enjoyed visits to the Eiffel Tower and the Lourve Museum before boarding their overnight train for Milan.
+On arrival in Milan they visited La Scala and the main sights of the city.
+It was then on to Venice and a day on the island including entrance to La Fenice theatre.
+Vienna was their last stop and guided tours of the State Opera and the Musikverein were included.
+Their final morning was free for last minute shopping and sightseeing before they returned home.

 Eltham College from London, travelled to South Africa on a rugby tour.
 They travelled with 28 boys and 4 staff.
 Their tour began in Cape Town where they played three matches.
 They stayed at the Protea Hotel Breakwater Lodge for four nights.
 They then continued on to Durban and had the opportunity to stay at the Hilltop Camp in the Hluhluwe Game Reserve, which is a BIG 5 Reserve, for two nights.
 They spent two nights at the Blue Waters Hotel in Durban and had a fixture against Hillcrest High School and Voortrekker High School in Pietermaritzburg.
 Their tour ended in Johannesburg where they spent one night at The Cabanas at the popular Sun City Resort.